Sick Again

 "Sick Again" is a song by English rock band Led Zeppelin from their 1975 album Physical Graffiti.
 It was written by singer Robert Plant.
-The song is about a group of teen groupies, which Plant referred to them as "L.A.
+The song is about a group of teen groupies, which Plant referred to as "L.A.
 Queens", with whom the band were acquainted on their 1973 US Tour.

 Lyrics

-Plant took pity upon these girls who would flock to the hotel rooms of the band to offer them "favors".
+Plant took pity upon these girls, who would flock to the hotel rooms of the band to offer them "favors".
+He also expressed distaste for how the girls involved in the scene got younger and younger.
 In an interview he gave in 1975, he provided an explanation of the lyrics:

 Live performances

 Led Zeppelin frequently performed "Sick Again" in concert; during the 1975 and 1977 tours, it was often the second song they played.
 A performance from the 1979 Knebworth Festival is included on the Led Zeppelin DVD (2003).
-The song was dropped for the band's final tour Over Europe in 1980.
+The song was dropped for the band's final Tour Over Europe in 1980.

 Page performed this song on his tour with the Black Crowes in 1999.
-A version of "Sick Again" performed by them can be found on the album Live at the Greek.
+A version of "Sick Again" performed by them can be found on the album Live at the Greek (2000).

 Personnel

+According to Jean-Michel Guesdon and Philippe Margotin: